MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netreceivefiltergetmulticastaddresscount.md

 ## -description

-The **NetReceiveFilterGetMulticastAddressList** function retrieves the number of addresses in the multicast address list.
+The **NetReceiveFilterGetMulticastAddressList** function retrieves the number of addresses in a net adapter's multicast address list.

 ## -parameters